Yield: 6 key lime cheesecake cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 Salt: to help balance and bring out the sweetness of the cookies

 Unsalted butter: for tenderness and flavor.
 You can use salted butter in place of the unsalted, just be sure to omit the extra salt from the cookies.
-We will use some butter in the cookie dough, and some in the cheesecake filling.

 Powdered sugar: for sweetness and for keeping the cookies extra soft and chewy.
-We will use some powdered sugar in the cookie dough, and some in the cheesecake filling.

 Light brown sugar: for sweetness and for moisture.

 Key lime: the star of the show in these key lime cheesecake cookies!
 If you can’t find key limes, you can easily use regular limes in their place.
+You’ll just want the zest from 1 large lime.

-Egg yolk: for binding and for moisture.
+Egg: for binding and for moisture.

 Cream cheese: for the cheesecake filling!
 You can also use Neufchatel cheese.

-How to fill key lime cheesecake cookies
+key lime cheesecake cookies q&a

-Can I make these cookies ahead of time?
+can I make these cookies ahead of time?

-How to store key lime cheesecake cookies
+how to store key lime cheesecake cookies

-Why do you measure in grams?
+why do you measure in grams?

 My recipes are all written in grams because it is the most accurate way to bake.
 When you use a kitchen scale, you ensure that your baked goods turn out as close to the written recipe as possible.
 Plus, the cleanup is way easier when using a scale!
 I will provide standard cup measurements but please note that I have not tested the recipe using cup measurements and therefore can not guarantee your recipe will come out how mine did.
-Here is my favorite kitchen scale, and here’s an article about why I use a kitchen scale, and why you should too!
+Here is my favorite kitchen scale.

-A note on oven temperature
+a note on oven temperature

 Ovens vary and fluctuate in temperature.
-For example, I always have to set my oven to 330°F if I want it to bake at 350°F. If you love to bake like I do, I highly recommend getting an oven thermometer.
+For example, at my old apartment I would always have to set my oven to 330°F if I want it to bake at 350°F, and now my current oven runs a little bit hotter.
+If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.

-Tools and ingredients
+tools and ingredients

-Did you make these key lime cheesecake cookies?
+did you make these key lime cheesecake cookies?

 If you made these key lime cheesecake cookies I would love to see them and know your thoughts!
 Please leave a comment and review down below, and tag me on Instagram @freshbeanbakery.
 If you have any questions about the recipe I will gladly do my best to answer them in the comments below!